You can push new site content to your social media profiles automatically.

 You can push content to these social media platforms:

 Note: This isn't an automatic sync between Squarespace and your social networks.
-Repeat these steps for every post you want to publish.
+Repeat Step 5 in this guide for every post you want to publish.

 Step 1 - Connect your accounts

-In the Home Menu, click Settings, and then click Connected Accounts.
-You can either connect a new account or click one you already connected to open its settings.
+- In the Home Menu, click Settings, and then click Connected Accounts.

-Note: For Tumblr, select a Primary Blog from the drop-down menu instead.
+- For Tumblr, select a Primary Blog from the drop-down menu.

 Check Impersonate Page to push content to Facebook as your Facebook Page.
 This is a good option if you'd like the post to look like it came from within Facebook, rather than pushed from your Squarespace site.

-Note: If no board is set, you won't be able to push content to Pinterest.
-Only one board can be set for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.
+If you don't set a board, you won't be able to push content to Pinterest.
+You can only set one board for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.

 You can customize what appears in all posts from a social profile in its Default Posting Format box.
 This helps keep your posts consistent, but you can also customize each post individually when pushing to add more details.